 11.9.3.34 RAF Lossiemouth currently has two PSR facilities: a Watchman PSR, and a newly installed Thales STAR NG PSR which is intended to replace the legacy Watchman facility.
-Radar modelling detailed in Volume 7B, Appendix 11-1: Airspace Analysis and Radar Modelling shows that WTGs within most of the Caledonia OWF will be theoretically detectable by the Watchman PSR, and all WTGs within the Caledonia OWF will be theoretically detectable by the STAR NG PSR.
+Radar modelling detailed in Volume 7B, Appendix 11-1: Airspace Analysis and Radar Modelling shows that all WTGs within the Caledonia North Site will be theoretically detectable by the Watchman PSR and by the STAR NG PSR.